aaronland/dogeared-extruder/README.md

   to fumble my way around this foreign land.
 For example, the correct `mvn` commands for building a standalone server that runs in the background.

+* You can also type `make exec` to recompile the code and launch the server in foreground mode, which is useful for debugging things.

 * The text/content extraction is pretty heavy-handed and relies on the underlying libraries to do the right thing.
 Currently everything returns blocks of plain text so things like lists and code samples will probably be mangled.
 This is not ideal but that stuff is meant to be handled going forward.

+* There is a separate branch called `local-files` which allows you to upload files as HTTP `POST` blobs.
+Currently it works fine when the server is started using `make exec` (see above) but fails completely when run as a stand-alone jar file.
+This appears to be a `maven-shade` thing but ... uh, Java?

 * If you look carefully at the URLs above and the actual classes that define the functionality they all look basically the same save for the names of the